maxludden/supergene-v2/books/book10/md/chapter-3145.md

 “Long time no see.
 You have been doing well recently.”
 God put down the wine cup and smiled at Han Sen.

-“I am doing OK.”
+“I am doing okay.”
 Han Sen knew this wasn’t just a social call.

 God sighed.
 “You are doing well, but I am not doing well.
 That is because I have to keep wiping your ass.
 Don’t you think this is getting rather depressing?”